xuhuizhan5/xuhuizhan5/README.md

 ---

 ### 🚀 What I Do
-Currently a machine learning engineer at Treverse LLC (A reverse logitstic company in Nashville).
+Currently an applied scientist at Treverse LLC (A reverse logitstic company in Nashville).
 I make things happen in the intersection of research and engineering.

 - Tackle difficult or fun problems
 - Get things done nicely and efficiently